MR-Kotuk/PersoNet/README.md

 Five standard templates for quick persona creation.

 ### Customization
 Need more than the standard templates?
-Create your own unique personas!
+Create your own unique persons!

 ### Variety
 Separate profiles for personal and work needs.